 The most distinguishing characteristic of rubber is kinetic elasticity.
-Kinetic elasticity is time and temperature dependent and is affected by crystallization factors.
-Although other properties and factors correlate to kinetic elasticity, ultimately the largest factor impacting this property is low temperature.
-The elasticity of rubber gradually diminishes at lower temperatures, until it disappears altogether.
-The temperature at which total elasticity loss occurs depends mainly on the chemistry of the rubber and its compounding.
-In some rubbers, the changes in elastic behavior, caused by a decrease in molecular motion as temperatures fall, are complicated by crystallization.
-The extent and rate of the formation of crystallite structures depend not only on the temperature and the length of exposure, but also on the extent of deformation imposed on the rubber.
-Since low temperature can lead to cracking, breaking, and failure of a rubber seal, testing low temperature elasticity is imperative to ensuring seal performance.
+Kinetic elasticity is time and temperature-dependent and is affected by crystallization factors.
+Although other properties and factors correlate to kinetic elasticity, ultimately, the largest factor impacting this property is low temperature.
+The elasticity of rubber gradually diminishes at lower temperatures until it disappears altogether.
+The temperature at which total elasticity loss occurs depends mainly on the rubber’s chemistry and its compounding.
+In some rubbers, the changes inelastic behavior, caused by a decrease in molecular motion as temperatures fall, are complicated by crystallization.
+The extent and rate of the formation of crystallite structures depend not only on the temperature and the length of exposure but also on the extent of deformation imposed on the rubber.
+Since low temperature can lead to cracking, breaking, and failure of a rubber seal, testing low-temperature elasticity is imperative to ensuring seal performance.

-One of the most recognized low temperature tests is “Retraction at Lower Temperatures (TR Test)”, [ASTM D1329].
-This test method provides the temperature retraction procedure for rapid evaluation of crystallization effects and for comparing viscoelastic properties of rubber and rubber-like materials at low temperatures.
-TR testing is useful in determining a material’s suitability for low temperature service.1 For rubber compression seals, TR-10 values provide an excellent means of approximating the low temperature capability of a given elastomer.
-The rubber industry often defines a material’s low temperature rating by taking the TR-10 measurement in Fahrenheit, and subtracting 10 degrees.
+One of the most recognized low-temperature tests is “Retraction at Lower Temperatures (TR Test)” [ASTM D1329].
+This test method provides the temperature retraction procedure for the rapid evaluation of crystallization effects and compares the viscoelastic properties of rubber and rubber-like materials at low temperatures.
+TR testing is useful in determining a material’s suitability for low-temperature service.1 For rubber compression seals, TR-10 values provide an excellent means of approximating the low-temperature capability of a given elastomer.
+The rubber industry often defines a material’s low-temperature rating by taking the TR-10 measurement in Fahrenheit and subtracting 10 degrees.
 Application experience has shown that an elastomer will maintain a static seal at 10oF below the TR-10 temperature.
 In dynamic applications, seals perform well at the TR-10 temperature rating.

 Description of the TR-10 Test Method

 TR-10 is the temperature at which the compound regains resiliency and transitions from soft plastic behavior to rubber behavior.
-In this method, the compound is clamped, then stretched 50% in a temperature controlled chamber, and cooled to a temperature below the freezing point of the material.
-At this time one end of the specimen is unclamped and the specimen stays elongated.
+In this method, the compound is clamped, then stretched 50% in a temperature-controlled chamber, and cooled to a temperature below the material’s freezing point.
+At this time, one end of the specimen is unclamped, and the specimen stays elongated.
 Gradually the chamber temperature is increased until the material regains flexibility and begins to retract.
 The temperature at which the specimen retracts 10% of its elongated length is defined as TR-10 temperature.
-The setup for the TR-10 test is show in Figure 1 below.
+The setup for the TR-10 test is shown in Figure 1 below.